kubernetes/kops/docs/usage/commands.md

 It is recommended that you run it first in 'preview' mode with `kops update cluster --name <name>`, and then when you are happy that it is making the right changes you run`kops update cluster --name <name> --yes`.

+## `kops rolling-update cluster`

+`kops update cluster <clustername>` updates a kubernetes cluster to match the cloud and kops specifications.

+It is recommended that you run it first in 'preview' mode with `kops rolling-update cluster --name <name>`, and then when you are happy that it is making the right changes you run`kops rolling-update cluster --name <name> --yes`.

 ## `kops get clusters`